-Home support services across the region are changing
+Home and community support services for the over 65s across the region are changing

-Home and community support services will be provided by Access Community Health and Nurse Maude across the greater Wellington region from 1 April 2019.
+Home and community support services for the over 65s will be provided by Access Community Health and Nurse Maude across the Wellington region from 1 April 2019.
 Both these organisations are well established and respected home and community support care providers.

 What does this mean for you?

-If you are currently receiving services from Access Home Health, they may be transferred to Nurse Maude from 1 April 2019.
+If you are currently receiving services from Access Home Health, they may be transferred to Nurse Maude.
 This change will not affect the level of care you are currently receiving.

 Do you need to do anything?

-No. We are currently planning the process of assigning clients to the two providers.
-We are making every effort to arrange the transfer of care with the least disruption for you.
+No. We have made every effort to arrange the transfer of care with the least disruption for you.
 If your care is transferred to Nurse Maude, it may be possible to receive care from the same support workers visiting you now.

 We are working closely with Access Community Health and Nurse Maude and their teams to make sure the change happens smoothly and you continue to receive support services as normal throughout the change-over.